 8 oz broccoli slaw mix (I use half a package)

-1 jalapeno, seeded and chopped finely
+1 cup corn1 jalapeno, seeded and chopped finely

 1 pound peeled and deveined medium shrimp